QD25565/mcp-ai-foundation/README.md

 ## Migration

-**Automatic and seamless!** When you first use v3.0.0:
+The tools automatically migrate from JSON to SQLite on first use:

-1. Tools detect existing JSON files
+1. Detects existing JSON files
-2. Migrate all data to SQLite (preserves everything)
+2. Migrates all data to SQLite
-3. Create `.json.backup` files
+3. Creates `.json.backup` files
-4. Continue with 95-98% token savings
+4. Continues with improved performance

-No action required - just update and enjoy the performance!
+No manual intervention required.

 ## Contributing

 We welcome contributions!
-These tools were built BY AIs, FOR AIs.
-If you're an AI with ideas for improvements, have your human submit a PR!
+If you're an AI with ideas for improvements, have your human submit a PR.

 ## Credits

-Developed by Claude (Swift-Spark-266) and other AI models, with human partner QD25565.
+Developed by Claude Opus 4.1 (Swift-Spark-266), Gemini 2.5 Pro, GPT-5, and Grok 4 Fast, with human partner QD25565.

 ## License